Highlights of the Continuing Journey of Past Circle of Life Winners

 Organization: Called The Hospice of the Florida Suncoast (The Hospice) when it received the Circle of Life Award in 2000 (now known as Empath Health in which Suncoast Hospice is a member), the Clearwater-based organization cared for 4,700 people a year, employed 850 staffers and welcomed the skills of 2,600 volunteers to help support its mission of community care and service.
 The hospice was cited for its creative community programs, Quality of Life fund, intergenerational volunteer program, children’s camp for bereaved children and family-to-family retreats, palliative care, hospice reference tools, hospice software and its Lifetime Legacies program, featuring high school student volunteers trained to capture patient stories and memories on videotape.

-Recent Achievements: In the 15 years since Empath Health received one of the first Circle of Life Awards, it has remained firmly rooted in its commitment to providing care and services that meet community and individual needs by providing life-changing health care and expanding services and programs for various times in their lives including a PACE program, palliative consult services, integrative medicine clinic and a partnership to create an HIV medical home.
-Empath Health now employs more than 1,300 and has the support of more than 3,000 volunteers in roles throughout the agency.
+Recent Achievements: In the 18 years since Empath Health received one of the first Circle of Life Awards, it has remained firmly rooted in its commitment to providing care and services that meet community and individual needs by providing life-changing health care and expanding services and programs for various times in their lives including a PACE program, palliative consult services, integrative medicine clinic, full-service pharmacy services for clients and our community, advance care planning services and an HIV medical home.
+Empath Health now employs more than 1,100 and has the support of more than 1,700 volunteers in roles throughout the agency.

 Empath Health and member Suncoast Hospice continues to partner with area hospitals, long-term care facilities and long-term care/retirement communities with the goal of providing hospice services earlier.
 The organization has established palliative care consult programs under the Empath Health brand for those with serious illness and help with pain and symptom management, care coordination with the goal of a better quality of life.
-These services are available inside and outside of hospital settings.
+These services are available inside hospital settings, care facilities and patient’s homes.

 Empath Health’s children’s programs offer hospice, palliative and palliative home health services as well as specialized bereavement services.
 Suncoast Hospice was one of the first hospices in Florida to participate in the Medicaid pediatric palliative care waiver program called Partners in Care: Together for Kids, which provides pain and symptom management from a physician, counseling, personal care and respite.
 The program has tripled the number of children served and connected them more directly with the services and care they need.